richardthombs/agilesnowball.com/about.md

 ![](http://www.gravatar.com/avatar/f413eba6a4985222aeb8328e92ae89c6.png)

-Richard Thombs is a software development professional with more than 25 years experience in application development, database design and systems administration.
+Richard Thombs is a software development professional with 25 years experience in application development, database design and systems administration.

-He is Chief Architect and Founder at [TeamHaven Ltd](http://www.teamhaven.com), a SaaS solution for managing field activity.
+He is Chief Architect and Founder at [TeamHaven Ltd](http://www.teamhaven.com), a SaaS solution for managing field team activity.